Pretrained deep models outperform GBDTs in Learning-To-Rank under label scarcity: Learning-To-Rank problem and its metrics

 \section{Learning-To-Rank problem and its metrics}

 In the LTR problem, samples are query groups (QGs) consisting of a query (e.g.~shopping query) and $L$ potentially relevant items (e.g. products) for this query.
-The $i$-th relevant item here is represented by a feature vector $\boldsymbol{x}_{i} \in \mathbb{R}^d$, which captures information about this query-item pair, subsuming any query related features.
-In labeled data, such as training or testing, we also have an associated scalar relevance label $y_{i}$, which could be a binary, ordinal, or real-valued measurement of the relevance of this item for this query \citep{qin2021neural}.
+Although an LTR dataset contains multiple QGs, for the sake of simplicity, the notation in this section only handles a single QG.
+The $i$-th relevant item in this QG is represented by a feature vector $\boldsymbol{x}_{i} \in \mathbb{R}^d$, which captures information about this query-item pair, subsuming any query related features.
+If and only if the QG is labeled, such as the ones used in supervised training or testing, we also have an associated scalar relevance label $y_{i}$, which could be a binary, ordinal, or real-valued measurement of the relevance of this item for this query \citep{qin2021neural}.
 The objective is to learn a function that ranks these $L$ items such that the items with highest true relevance are ranked at the top.

 Most LTR algorithms formulate the problem as learning a scoring function $f_{\theta}: \mathbb{R}^d \to \mathbb{R}$ that maps the feature vector associated with each item to a score, and then ranking the items by sorting the scores in descending order.
-To measure the quality of a ranking induced by our scoring function $f_\theta$, a commonly-used (per-QG) metric is NDCG ($\uparrow$):
+To measure the quality of a ranking induced by our scoring function $f_\theta$ on a labeled test QG, a commonly-used (per-QG) metric is NDCG (normalized cumulative discounted gain) ($\uparrow$):